Leadership & Guide Training Course

 - Objective Hazards: Rock fall, river crossings, and avalanches are examples of objective hazards.
 Learn how to identify such hazards and minimize group exposure.

-IWLS SKIING CURRICULUM Developed for riders at or above the advanced intermediate level.
+IWLS SKIING/SNOWBOARDING CURRICULUM Developed for riders at or above the advanced intermediate level.
 Here are some points that will be covered during your course:

 - Site Selection: Learn how to choose the appropriate terrain and identify hazards to facilitate a safe, fun time in the mountains.